Out-of-body experience: Awareness during Resuscitation Study

-In the autumn of 2008, 25 UK and US hospitals began participation in a study, coordinated by Sam Parnia and Southampton University known as the AWARE study (AWAreness during REsuscitation).
+In the autumn of 2008, 25 UK and US hospitals began participation in a study, coordinated by Sam Parnia and Southampton University, known as the AWARE study (AWAreness during REsuscitation).
 Following on from the work of Pim van Lommel in the Netherlands, the study aims to examine near-death experiences in 1,500 cardiac arrest survivors and so determine whether people without a heartbeat or brain activity can have documentable out-of-body experiences.
 As part of the study Parnia and colleagues have investigated out of body claims by using hidden targets placed on shelves that could only be seen from above.
 Parnia has written "if no one sees the pictures, it shows these experiences are illusions or false memories".

-In 2014 Parnia issued a statement indicating that the first phase of the project has been completed and the results are undergoing peer review for publication in a medical journal.
-No subjects saw the images mounted out of sight according to Parnia's early report of the results of the study at an American Heart Association meeting in November 2013.
+In 2014, Parnia issued a statement indicating that the first phase of the project had been completed and the results were undergoing peer review for publication in a medical journal.
+No subjects saw the images mounted out of sight, according to Parnia's early report of the results of the study at an American Heart Association meeting in November 2013.
 Only two out of the 152 patients reported any visual experiences, and one of them described events that could be verified (as the other one's condition worsened before the detailed interview).
 The two NDEs occurred in an area where "no visual targets had been placed".

 On October 6, 2014, the results of the study were published in the journal Resuscitation.
 Less than 20% of cardiac arrest patients were able to be interviewed, as most of them died or were too sick even after successful resuscitation.
 Among those who reported a perception of awareness and completed further interviews, 46% experienced a broad range of mental recollections in relation to death that were not compatible with the commonly used term of NDEs.
 These included fearful and persecutory experiences.
 Only 9% had experiences compatible with NDEs and 2% exhibited full awareness compatible with OBEs with explicit recall of 'seeing' and 'hearing' events.
 One case was validated and timed using auditory stimuli during cardiac arrest.

 According to Caroline Watt "The one 'verifiable period of conscious awareness' that Parnia was able to report did not relate to this objective test.
 Rather, it was a patient giving a supposedly accurate report of events during his resuscitation.
 He didn't identify the pictures, he described the defibrillator machine noise.
 But that's not very impressive since many people know what goes on in an emergency room setting from seeing recreations on television."
 However, it was impossible for him to describe any hidden targets, as there were none in the room where his OBE occurred, and the rest of his description was also very precise, including the description and later correct identification of a doctor who took part in his resuscitation.